eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/title-helper/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.titleHelper.properties | see below | yes, if `titleHelper.languages` is set | none | list of strings |

-Use this property to define an array of properties used for getting titles.
+Use this property to define an array of properties used for fetching titles.
 The default value is:

 ``` json
 [